This site has limited support for your browser. We recommend switching to Edge, Chrome, Safari, or Firefox.

 The Fascinating History of Mourning Jewelry

 Mourning jewelry is a tradition steeped in history, often intricate and beautiful, carrying stories of grief, love, and memory across centuries.
-Let's explore the fascinating history of mourning jewelry, from its ancient origins to its peak in the Victorian era, and its evolution in modern designs.
+Let's explore the fascinating history of antique mourning jewelry, from its ancient origins to its peak in popularity in the Victorian era, and its evolution in modern designs.

 The practice of wearing mourning jewelry offers insight into societal attitudes toward death, the importance of remembrance, and the ways in which people have coped with loss throughout history.
 Mourning jewelry is a unique genre of personal adornment, worn to commemorate the deceased.
 These pieces often include symbols of death, such as skulls, urns, and weeping willows, and are crafted from materials like jet, human hair, and black enamel.